waldinho/react-JW/README.md

 7. Clean up unused code (maybe use css variables if time).

-New one going to be made soon, this was a experiment with react/redux.
+New one going to be made soon, this was a experiment with react/redux and will be retired to obscurity in the not too distant future.